Exercise physiology is important for people living with Parkinson’s.

 It’s advisable to explore all available pathways to find the support that best suits your individual needs.
 Look to:

-• your state-based Parkinson’s organisation for advice on EPs to access.
+• your state-based Parkinson’s organisation for advice on local AEPs to access

-• private health to see what is covered in relation to EP consultations and expenses.
+• private health to see what is covered in relation to AEP consultations and expenses

 • Contact ESSA to find one near you. https://www.essa.org.au/find-aep

-Infosheet kindly reviewed by Exercise & Sports Science Australia
+Infosheet kindly reviewed by Exercise & Sport Science Australia

 Exercise & Sports Science Australia (ESSA) is the nation’s leading voice on exercise and sports science.